aarotaylor/helix_corp/rudder.md

     - function gets dimensions of image, and coordinates of mouse `done`
     - given mouse coordinates, determine if they fall within a PoI
     - if yes display a modal or similar to convey lore
+    - we can build what we want..that's what we've always done

 - Initial pass [2023-02-07]: